 Supply

 Today, the U.S. contributes less than 2% of world supply of lithium even though it holds 17% of global lithium reserves.
-The U.S. has failed to diversify investment in the large Lithium reserves in Australia and South America.
+The U.S. has failed to diversify investment in the large lithium reserves in Australia and South America.
 U.S. lithium production has historically been hindered by low concentration of lithium in U.S. brines, regulatory pressures, and lack of new technology available to economically extract it.
-Recent Lithium brine complex discoveries in the U.S., along with new technological advances in extraction, have made it feasible for the U.S. to evolve into a leader in the industry.
+Recent lithium brine complex discoveries in the U.S., along with new technological advances in extraction, have made it feasible for the U.S. to evolve into a leader in the industry.

 Demand for battery energy storage is expected to grow exponentially over the next 10-20 years and beyond, underpinned by increasing awareness of the need to limit fossil fuel usage.
 Over 80% of the global supply chain of rare earth elements, important minerals for electric vehicles and wind turbine components, is controlled by China.
 In December 2018, Tianqi, a Chinese manufacturing company, bought a 23.8% share in Chilean-based SQM, the world’s second largest lithium producer, from Canadian fertilizer company Nutrien for $4.1 billion, the largest deal in history for a lithium asset.
 Moves like this are further solidifying China’s dominance in the sector.
 Already, the global leader in sales and production of electric vehicles, Beijing’s mining and manufacturing prowess has left Washington behind.
 China controls 51% of the global total of chemical lithium, 62% of chemical cobalt and 100% of spherical graphite — the major components of lithium-ion batteries.